-How to make an Easy Sausage traybake step by step?
+How to make an Easy Sausage traybake for Christmas step by step?

 Preparation – Wash the vegetables and dry them well.
 Peel and chop the carrots, and parsnips into batons, potatoes into halves, and red onion into wedges.
 Place the herbs, vegetables, and sausages directly on the baking tray you are using or in a large Ziploc bag.

 Season generously – Season with olive oil, salt, pepper, and garlic ( if using any).
 If you are using a Ziploc bag, seal the bag and give a good shake until evenly coated.
 If you have transferred to a baking tray, toss the seasoning with your hands or a wooden spoon gently.
 I do like to add a bit of Italian seasoning, Mixed herbs, Cajun seasoning, or even some smoked paprika sometimes – they taste delicious.

 Bake -Transfer the sausages and veggies to the tray, and roast for 30- 35 minutes.
 Using a pair of tongs, rotate the sausages so that they are evenly cooked.
 At this stage, you can add 1 cup of stock if you like a bit of sauce in your tray bake.
 I don’t prefer to add them though as the vegetables turn out soft because they are steamed.
 Serve with a little more fresh herbs, gravy, or a sauce of your choice.

 When preparing this sausage bake for festive occasions, prep the vegetables ahead of time.